-Ensuring the safety, quality and consistency of patient care in private medical/surgical facilities in BC
+Ensuring the safety, quality and consistency of patient care in accredited private medical/surgical facilities in BC

-Only accredited facilities are permitted to provide patient care
+Only accredited private medical/surgical facilities are permitted to provide patient care

 The role of the NHMSFAP is to assess these facilities to ensure they maintain recognized standards of practice for the delivery of safe and quality patient care.
 Facilities must meet these standards to be awarded a term of accreditation.
 Only facilities accredited by the NHMSFAP are permitted to provide patient care in British Columbia.

 All medical staff must undergo an appointment process

 All medical staff in accredited private medical/surgical facilities in BC must undergo an appointment process.
 Privileges are requested through the facility’s medical director.
 The NHMSFAP reviews and verifies the scope of practice for the privileges granted by the facility medical director.

 The NHMSFAP Committee has adopted the BC MQI dictionaries as objective criteria for core, non-core, training, and experience requirements within each specialty.

 Developing standards that ensure safety and quality of care at non-hospital medical and surgical facilities